-With adequate maintenance, your air conditioner can run for 15 years or more.
-But even the most well-maintained air conditioner will need to be updated eventually.
+With adequate maintenance, your air conditioner can last 15 years or greater.
+But even the best maintained air conditioner will need to be replaced down the road.

-When you’re starting to plan for air conditioning installation in Elk River, we know that the price is number one on your list of questions.
-The bright side is that getting a new air conditioner might be more affordable than you think it is, thanks to rebates, our special offers and financing for qualified customers.
-You’ll also receive improved energy efficiency, which will typically pay off over the years through less expensive electrical bills.
+When you’re getting started planning for air conditioning installation in Elk River, we are aware that the expense tops your list of questions.
+The bright side is that buying a new air conditioner could be more affordable than you are aware, thanks to rebates, our special offers and financing for qualified customers.
+You’ll also get improved energy efficiency, which will usually pay off over its life span through less expensive utility bills.

 Here’s what to anticipate when you’re installing a new air conditioner.